What Is a Tagline Plus 50 Inspiring Examples

 Your tagline can also help increase brand recognition.

-A memorable tagline can leave a lasting impression and foster a sense of familiarity with your brand.
-Just like a friendly handshake that your customers will remember.
+A memorable tagline can leave a lasting impression and foster a sense of familiarity with your brand—akin to a friendly handshake your customers will remember.

 Customer Connection

-A well-written tagline speaks to your customers on an emotional level.
-That way it creates a connection between them and your brand.
+A well-worded tagline appeals to your customers on an emotional level.
+In doing so, it creates a connection between them and your brand.

-Your tagline can evoke positive emotions by speaking to your customers’ values or addressing their needs and desires.
+Your tagline can evoke positive emotions by appealing to your customers’ values or addressing their needs and desires.

 In the case of Audi, the tagline “Vorsprung durch Technik” taps into people’s desire for a car with cutting-edge technology.